Please screenshot this page and send it to info@mim-essay.com

 ⭐ Sample Answer (~250 Words)

-Over the last three years, I have moved from an individual contributor role to managing small projects.
-This shift helped me understand that I enjoy solving business problems, guiding teams, and working closely with clients.
-But I also realise I need stronger skills in strategy, leadership, and global market understanding to move into more senior roles.
-This is why an MBA is the right step for me now.
+Over the last three years, I have moved from an individual-contributor position to managing small projects.
+This shift helped me understand that I enjoy solving business problems, guiding teams and working closely with clients.
+However, I also recognised that I need stronger skills in strategy, leadership and global market analysis to move into more senior roles.
+This is why an MBA is the right next step for me.

 Prompt 3: CAREER GOALS & LONG-TERM VISION